CCP-RIP/Cloudflare_DDNS/README.md

 CF_Domain="YOUR_DOMAIN"
 ```
 ********
-It's only support IPv4 now.
+It only supports IPv4 now.